tj-mc/tilde/docs/CLOUD_PLATFORM_VISION.md

-# Tails Cloud Platform Vision
+# Tilde Cloud Platform Vision

 ## Overview

-The Tails Cloud Platform will enable users to write simple Tails scripts in a web-based GUI and deploy them instantly as scalable cloud applications.
+The Tilde Cloud Platform will enable users to write simple Tilde scripts in a web-based GUI and deploy them instantly as scalable cloud applications.
 This platform bridges the gap between simple scripting and modern cloud deployment, making backend development accessible to non-technical users while remaining powerful for developers.

 ## Vision Statement

 **"Write a script, deploy an app."**

-Users should be able to create data processing APIs, webhook handlers, and simple web services using Tails' intuitive syntax, then deploy them to the cloud with a single click—no Docker knowledge, server management, or complex configuration required.
+Users should be able to create data processing APIs, webhook handlers, and simple web services using Tilde' intuitive syntax, then deploy them to the cloud with a single click—no Docker knowledge, server management, or complex configuration required.

 ## Target Use Cases